Cuba, an Internet laggard, opens Wi-Fi hotspots across country

 Havana Cuba has opened 35 Wi-Fi access points nationwide, offering unprecedented online access in a country that until now has restricted use of the Internet to an elite few.

-Before the Wi-Fi signals became available on Wednesday, broadband Internet access had been limited to largely to desktops at state Internet parlours and pricey hotels.
+Before the Wi-Fi signals became available on Wednesday, broadband Internet access had been limited to largely to desktops at state Internet parlors and pricey hotels.

 "It was high time for Cuba to be able to connect.
 Everyone has the right to Internet," said Alejandro Costa, who used the Wi-Fi on Thursday.
 The service was available to those who had previously established an account with state telecoms monopoly Etecsa.